Literal translation: Red Army is a broom to sweep the homeland clean of scum!

 - Other cuisine.
 It's usually caviar and pierogi.
 However, what the average American means by pierogi (dumplings) is actually Polish; a Russian pierog (or an Ukrainian pyrih) is a pie, not a dumpling.
 The dumplings are called pelmeni (Russian), vareniki (Ukrainian) or kolduny (Belarusian).

-- At any rate, the dumplings are originally Chinese in origin and were brought to Russia by the Mongols in the middle ages.
+- At any rate, the dumplings are originally Chinese in origin and were brought to Eastern Europe by the Mongols in the middle ages.

 - Bears.
 It's true that the bear is a common and well known animal in Russia, inasmuch as Russia having 60% of all Brown Bears in the world (and most of the remaining bears living in Northern Canada and Alaska).
 But they don't walk the streets of Russian citiesnote , and you can see a trained bear only in a circus.
 Using the bear as a symbol for Russia itself is mainly a foreign thing, although it is used in coats of arms for a number of cities, mostly in Siberia again, as well as the logo for Vladimir Putin's ruling United Russia party.
 Bears and any big animals (including wolves) are very rarely seen in a wild by modern Russian urbanite.